Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-society-axialunar.md

 Third, there will be a membership challenge every seven days on AXIALunar.
 So one of the members will be randomly selected as a defender.
 Then, other members can vote whether this defender should stay in the society or not.
 A simple majority wins the vote.
 You can take a look [here][kappa rules] and search for "Existing Members (Challenges)".
-Besides that, you can earn extra KSM by helping a user apply for the membership and requesting a tip.
+Besides that, you can earn extra LUNAR by helping a user apply for the membership and requesting a tip.
 This is useful when a user does not have enough balance to reserve a deposit.
 The tip will be given when a user successfully joins the society.